tskxz/mario-database/README.md

 Note that the parenthesis are needed for this one.
 It will create the table in the database you are connected to.
 Create a table named first_table in second_database.

 > CREATE TABLE first_table();

+Create another new table in this database.
+Give it a name of second_table.

+> CREATE TABLE second_table();